zaszi/rust-template/README.md

   - Publish: Automated publishing of binary assets for a GitHub Release:
     - Build binaries for Linux, MacOS, Windows and WebAssembly
     - Archive binaries with a license, readme and appropate files for each platform
-    - Upload archives as assets for the appropate GitHub release
+    - Upload archives as assets for the appropriate GitHub release

 ## Download